dbzhang800/QtOpenCV/README.md

 In the case of color images, the decoded images will have the **channels stored in  B G R order** .

-**Note:** If you don't care opencv_highgui module, you can always use the same channels order as QImage.
+**Note:** If you don't care `opencv_highgui` module, you can always use the same channels order as QImage, which will be slightly fast.

 #### Data bytes order of QImage